 The Australian Churches were then asked to set aside the Sunday before January 26 as Aboriginal Sunday (previously called Aborigines' Day), a day for Christians to act in solidarity with Aboriginal peoples and the injustices being experienced.

-The first Aboriginal Sunday is suggested as occurring in 1941, although was referenced in a letter from William Cooper to the John McEwen, Minister for the Interior written on 19 January 1938 and also referenced in the Herald (Melbourne) newspaper on 18 January 1939.
+The first Aboriginal Sunday is is thought to have occurred in 1941, although it was referenced in a letter from William Cooper to John McEwen, Minister for the Interior written on 19 January 1938 and also referenced in the Herald (Melbourne) newspaper on 18 January 1939.

-If you would like to get your church or faith community equipped for Aboriginal Sunday, please sign up on this page so we can send you links to resources.
+If you would like to get your church or faith community engaged and equipped to mark Aboriginal Sunday in 2024, please sign up on this page so we can send you links to resources.